 How to Trust Your Gut - Practical Steps

-If you've ever wondered how to trust your gut without second-guessing yourself, you need to fine-tune your ability to differentiate intuitive wisdom from anxious overthinking.
+If you've ever wondered how to trust your gut without second-guessing yourself, you need to fine-tune your ability to differentiate intuitive wisdom from anxious overthinking, whether making decisions in London boardrooms or internationally.

 Quiet Your Mind

 Your intuition thrives in stillness.
 If your mind is cluttered with noise, worry, or external opinions, it becomes difficult to hear your inner voice.
-Regular practices like meditation, journaling, or even taking mindful walks can help you reconnect with your intuitive self.
+Regular practices like meditation, journaling, or even taking mindful walks can help you reconnect with your intuitive self, whether strolling through a park in London or anywhere in the world.

 Pay Attention to Physical Cues

 The body often signals intuition before the mind fully processes it.
-Studies in the Neuroscience of Decision Making (Bechara et al., 1997) suggest that gut instincts originate from the enteric nervous system—your "second brain."
+Studies in the Neuroscience of Decision Making (Bechara et al., 1997) suggest that gut instincts originate from the enteric nervous system, your "second brain."
 Learn to notice how your body reacts when you consider a decision.
-Do you feel an expanding sense of excitement, or does your chest tighten with apprehension?
+Do you feel an expanding sense of excitement, or does your chest tighten with apprehension, perhaps during a busy London commute or a high-stakes meeting in the city?

 Revisit Past Decisions